jgmalcolm/jgmalcolm.github.io/map/index.md

 The <a href="http://www.itsmarta.com/ns-mid-overview.aspx">Midtown Station (N4)</a> is about a 5 minute walk.
 Exit the station on the side of Peachtree Place NW.
-Take a left out of the station heading toward Peachtree St.  Take a right onto Peachtree St heading toward 860 Peachtree St.
+Take a left out of the station heading slightly uphill toward Peachtree St.  Take a right onto Peachtree St heading South toward 860 Peachtree St.

 <h3>From Emory.</h3>